DeClercqJan/tekstnaarhtmloefening5/README.md

 - change linked css file to change from grid to flexbox or vice versa

 # to do's
+- lower bar in grid version not ok

 # ORIGINAL ASSIGNMENT BELOW